jonahadkins/Amazing-Er-Maps/README.md

 across the internet.
 By using GitHub as the repository, we can open the data sources used in these maps, while improving their cartographic quality.

-Ideally, an interactive map, via MapBox, ArcGIS Online, CartoDB, or some other source would be delivery method.
-A project file from desktop software and an image export will do as well.
+An interactive map, via MapBox, ArcGIS Online, CartoDB, or some other resource would be the ideal delivery method, but a project file from desktop software and an image export will do as well.

 To add a new map to this repo: